PatChirapat/Football-Scorer-Analyzer/README.md

 The Football Scorers Analyzer is an application designed to help football enthusiasts analyze and identify trends in football scorers' performance.
 The application provides functionalities to summarize the data, show descriptive statistics, and visualize the data through distribution graphs.
 ## Application Features

-- **Data Storytelling (in progress):** Summarize the data by using descriptive statistics, correlation, and performance and trends analysis.
+- **Data Storytelling :** Summarize the data by using descriptive statistics, correlation, and performance and trends analysis.

 - **Descriptive Statistics:** Show descriptive statistics such as mean, median, min, max, etc., for different attributes of football scorers' data.